sersolmaz/CFD_AR_VR/README.md

 The goal herewith is to provide a simple, easy-to-implement and free-to-use data processor to utilize CFD results in AR/VR environments.
 The code mostly provides a sample of existing CFD datasets.
 Minor costumizations might be required.

+## Prerequisities

-To execute the code, you must build an Anaconda application with ParaView and Blender.
+To execute the code, an Anaconda application must be built with ParaView and Blender packages.

 ## License
 Please see the file ./LICENSE for details